 The ultimate result of this study was identification of project recommendations to be added to local jurisdictions Capital Improvement Project (CIP) lists.
 The recommendations were organized in several categories, based on the relevance to the different modes of travel, operations, and objectives of this study:

-- Type 1 Existing Issues
+Type 1 - Existing Issues

-- Operational Improvements
+- Parking and Overcrowding

+- Operations and Safety

-- Oversized Truck Traffic
+- 。 Oversized Truck Traffic

-- Evacuation Support
+- 。 Evacuation Support

 - Type 2 Corridor Shuttle Stops and Parking Capacity

-- Type 3 Safety and Pedestrian Improvements to Support Shuttle Operations
+- Type 3 Pedestrian Safety Improvements

 Specific locations and types of projects are shown in Figure 56.